junxit/us-congress-bills-117/metadata.md

 - 2021-04-29 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(text: CR S2385)
 - 2021-04-29 — Senate Committee on Banking, Housing, and Urban Affairs discharged by Unanimous Consent. (consideration: CR S2385)
 - 2021-04-29 — Senate Committee on Banking, Housing, and Urban Affairs discharged by Unanimous Consent.(consideration: CR S2385)
+- 2021-05-03 — Message on Senate action sent to the House.
+- 2021-05-04 — Held at the desk.
+- 2021-05-04 — Received in the House.
+- 2022-02-28 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2022-02-28 — Considered as unfinished business. (consideration: CR H1170-1171)
+- 2022-02-28 — Considered under suspension of the rules. (consideration: CR H1152-1155)
+- 2022-02-28 — DEBATE - The House proceeded with forty minutes of debate on S. 321.
+- 2022-02-28 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-02-28 — Mr. Perlmutter moved to suspend the rules and pass the bill.
+- 2022-02-28 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 422 - 0 (Roll no. 46). (text: CR H1152-1153)
+- 2022-02-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 422 - 0 (Roll no. 46).(text: CR H1152-1153)
+- 2022-03-03 — Presented to President.
+- 2022-03-03 — Presented to President.
+- 2022-03-14 — Became Public Law No: 117-97.
+- 2022-03-14 — Became Public Law No: 117-97.
+- 2022-03-14 — Signed by President.
+- 2022-03-14 — Signed by President.